Liberty is one of the leading human rights organisations in the UK, campaigning to protect civil liberties and promote human rights for everyone.

 Liberty is currently looking for dedicated and enthusiastic volunteers to assist its Advice and Information team.
 Volunteers will conduct legal research and draft responses to queries from members of the public regarding a wide variety of human rights and civil liberties issues.

 Liberty has a structured work experience programme in place for students aged 16-18 who are in or have recently completed full-time education.
 Successful applicants will gain some experience with each of the teams within Liberty (this includes the Legal, Policy and Press teams), leaving with a greater understanding of how a human rights NGO operates, and the different roles within one.

 We currently have no vacancies.

 Disability Confident Job Shadowing

-As part of our commitment as a Disability Confident employer we offer people with a disability classified under the Equality Act the chance to apply for job shadowing with us.
+As part of our commitment to being Disability Confident Committed we offer people with a disability classified under the Equality Act the chance to apply for job shadowing with us.

 Each team at Liberty offers a two day placement, the scheme is flexible and open throughout the year.
 All we need to know is which team you’d like to work with, why you’d like to work with them and a little about you.